jswelsh/notes/crypto/etherJS.md

 The algorithm usually used for this process is Scrypt, which is a memory and CPU intensive algorithm which computes a key (fixed-length pseudo-random series of bytes) for a given password.

-Why make the algorithm slow and intensive: The goal is to use as much CPU and memory as possible durring this algorithm, so that a single computer can only compute a very small number of results for some fixed amount of time.
+Why make the algorithm slow and intensive: The goal is to use as much CPU and memory as possible during this algorithm, so that a single computer can only compute a very small number of results for some fixed amount of time.
 To scale up an attack, the attacker requires additional computers, increasing cost to brute-force-attack to guess the password.

 example: user knows password, it takes them ten seconds to unlock their password.
 Attacker doesn't know password, it costs them 10 million seconds or 115 days to guess a million passwords of someones.